juntylpro1/secure-enterprise/project-json.md

 # Project JSON
 {: #json-project}

 Each configuration in a project is stored as JSON in a file called `project.json`.
-Projects require governance over configuration changes stored in `project.json`, for example, requiring approvals and ensuring that automated checks pass before changes are saved.
+Projects require governance over configuration changes that are stored in `project.json`, for example, requiring approvals and ensuring that automated checks pass before changes are saved.

 You can export and edit a project JSON to a public or private Git repository of your choice and push direct edits to the code.
 For more information, see [Exporting a JSON](/docs/secure-enterprise?topic=secure-enterprise-setup-project#json-export).

-## Project.json
+## What's in my Project.json file?
 {: #project-json}

 The `project.json` file has several parts:

 * The project ID and description, which are user-defined values.
-* The project metadata, which includes project CRN, location, resource group, state.
+* The project metadata, which includes project CRN, location, resource group, and state.
 * An array of configuratons that contains a reference to the deployable architecture and all of the input values.

 It's recommended to create your initial `project.json` from the [Projects page](/projects) in the console.
 This provides an initial `project.json` file that can be edited.
 When you create a project in the console, the `project.json` is automatically created for you.